Physics (PHY)

 PHY-180 Applied Physics I (2)

-Introduces the basic science of applied physics.
-Teaches motion, Newton's laws, energy and conservation laws, physics of matter, temperature and heat, waves and sound, and optics through lecture, reading, online presentation and reference material, and lab demonstration in class.
+Introduces the basic science of applied physics for industrial settings.
+Teaches Newton's law, physics of matter, temperature and heat, fluids and pressures, thermodynamics, and psychometrics.
 Arts & Sciences Elective Code: B

 Hours per week: 1.0 lecture, 2.0 lab